 What is Inbound Marketing?

 Inbound marketing is the process of creating valuable content, attracting prospects where they are searching online, turning them into leads, and then nurturing them down the buyer's journey.
-Rather than focusing on specific accounts, inbound surfaces relevant and helpful information to the people who are looking for it
+Rather than focusing on specific accounts, inbound surfaces relevant and helpful information to the people who are looking for it.
+At its core, inbound marketing is just another word for content marketing.
+Really good content marketing.

 Benefits of Inbound Marketing: